 You can also mist the plants in between waterings.
 This can be a great way to keep plants healthy and give the some extra love if you live in a drier climate.
 Misting is not a substitution for a good soak, though, unless you have one of the few types of air plants that prefer low moisture like the T. tectorum (which we recommend only misting) or the T. xerographica (which we recommend dunking instead of soaking).

 What kind of water should I use?
 Is tap water OK to water my air plants with?

 Air plants aren't too picky when it comes to water, and most tap water is just fine, but it depends on the water quality in your area.
 The best water to use: rain water, aquarium water, or pond water because these are more rich in nutrients (note: if using one of these waters, don't add any additional fertilizer).
 If you are using tap water, let the water stand for several hours for the chlorine to dissipate (maybe 24 hours in some areas.)

 Do NOT use distilled water as this type of water is actually too "pure" and will deprive these plants of the nutrients they need.
 Also, don't use artificially softened water, as it is often too high in salt content for Tillandsia.

 What is the best time of day to water my air plants?

 We recommend soaking your air plants in the morning so that they dry thoroughly over the course of the day, and also because air plants use the evening time to respire carbon dioxide - and won't be able to "breathe" properly if they are wet in the evenings.
+This process is referred to as CAM, learn more about CAM in our article that explains how air plants breathe.
 Some indirect sunlight will help dry them more quickly, and you can check on them before you go to bed and put them back in their terrariums or displays.